Overview

 The Cultural Competency Certificate Program is designed to build

-vulnerable populations and their experiences with law
+populations and their experiences with public service

-post-incarceration.
-The curriculum will enhance critical thinking
+curriculum will enhance critical thinking through an analysis of

-through an analysis of intersectionality (race, class and gender)
+intersectionality (race, class and gender) and various vulnerable

-and various vulnerable populations, while increasing participant
+populations, while increasing participant engagement through

-engagement through reading, discussion, role-plays and active
+reading, discussion, role-plays and active learning.

 Benefits